strongloop/strongloop.com2/_posts/2018-10-02-september-milestone.md

 ### IBM Cloud

-A deployment guide is added in our documentation to show how to deploy a LoopBack 4 application to IBM Cloud.
+We've added a deployment guide to our documentation to show how to deploy a LoopBack 4 application to IBM Cloud.
 The steps include scaffolding the app by cli, configuring local setup, enabling retrieving credentials from cloud environment, testing on local and deploying the app.
 You can check [Deploying to IBM Cloud](https://loopback.io/doc/en/lb4/Deploying-to-IBM-Cloud.html) for the details.

 ### Validation and Coercion

-After supporting the coercion/validation for request body and primitive type parameters, now we are also able to coerce/validate the object parameter described with a complex OpenAPI schema.
+After supporting the coercion/validation for request body and primitive type parameters, we are now also able to coerce/validate the object parameter described with a complex OpenAPI schema.

 We allow an API defined in controller to accept parameters of complex types as objects and have the runtime to convert string inputs to such complex types.
 A new decorator `@param.query.object()` is introduced to describe a parameter as an object and optionally provide the schema for the accepted values.
 You can check the [API documentation](https://github.com/strongloop/loopback-next/blob/master/packages/openapi-v3/src/decorators/parameter.decorator.ts#L208-L215) for the decorator's usage.